Jutti: Overview

 There is a wide variety of juttis (pronounced 'jeut-tii' in Punjabi or 'jeu-tea' in Hindi/Urdu) available for both men and women.
 During certain festivals special juttis are also fitted to the feet of cows.
 Elsewhere in India, juttis are commonly also known as mojari, while an alternative name in Pakistan is khussa.
-They are now very popular in the West too.
 Like mojaris, these are long shoes with the end curled upwards.
 They have been traditionally handed down over generations, with each generation contributing some variation to it.
 These are the traditional ethnic Indian footwear.

 They are usually made of fine leather and are delicately embroidered with threads or beads.
 Juttis are slip-on in style and are characterized by rising high to the Achilles tendon in the back and covering the toes with a round or M-shaped heavily-embroidered upper, leaving the top of the foot nearly bare.
 Some feature extensive hand-done embroidery.

 It is believed that one of the earliest examples of footwear worn on the Indian subcontinent is a sandal of wood, datable to circa 200 BC.
 During the 3rd and 4th centuries in the Buddhist period, it was quite common to wear strapped sandals and Indian kings wore sandals ornamented with precious jewels.
 Jain literature shows that leather was used for the making of shoes, which protected the toes from getting injured.
 Hides of cows, buffaloes, goats, sheep and other wild animals were used.
+Juttis have gained popularity in the West as well, appreciated for their unique style and craftsmanship.